astrokube/kubebuilder-initializer-plugin/README.md

 ![Kubebuilder pLugins](docs/assets/plugins.png)

-2. Decide which template you would like to use for creating the folder structure of your Kubebuilder operator.
+2. Choose the template for scaffolding the initial structure of our Kubebuilder operator.
 You can create your own template as described (here]() or alternatively you could take advantage of some of the well-known templates that you can find in [AWESOME_TEMPLATES.md](AWESOME_TEMPLATES.md)